Call (702) 723-4775

 What are the Consequences of Underage Drinking?

-1. Legal Penalties: Underage drinking is illegal and leads to significant legal repercussions.
+• Legal Penalties: Underage drinking is illegal and leads to significant legal repercussions.
 Teens caught consuming alcohol face fines, community service, and potential arrest.
-These legal issues can result in a criminal record, which impacts future employment and educational opportunities.
+These legal issues result in a criminal record, which impacts future employment and educational opportunities.

 According to NIAAA, adults ages 26 and older who began drinking before age 15 are 3.5 times more likely to report having AUD in the past year than those who waited until age 21 or later to begin drinking.

-Ways to help a teen who is already drinking are by engaging in open and supportive communication, seeking professional guidance, implementing consistent and constructive boundaries, encouraging healthy alternatives, and educating about the risks.
+To help a teen who is already drinking, engage in open and supportive communication, seek professional guidance, implement consistent and constructive boundaries, encourage healthy alternatives, and educate about the risks.

 NIAAA recommends professional treatment options such as attending individual or group counseling sessions one or more times per week, receiving a prescription from a primary care provider or psychiatrist to help reduce alcohol cravings, and participating in family therapy to build a supportive foundation for recovery.